logicalphase/aocc/README.md

 2. Upload the unzipped folder `autoclear-autoptimize-cache` directory to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

-Then:
+## Plugin Settings

-4. Navigate to WordPress admin dashboard -> Settings -> Autoptimize Cache Settings
+1. Navigate to WordPress admin dashboard -> Settings -> Autoptimize Cache Settings
-5. Select from one of the available `Maximum cache file size` options from the select menu and press the Save Changes button
+2. Select from one of the available `Maximum cache file size` options from the select menu and press the `Save Changes` button
-6. Please note: You obviously must have Autoptimize plugin installed for this plugin to work
+3. Please note: You obviously must have Autoptimize plugin installed for this plugin to work

 ## Frequently Asked Questions

 ### But isn't clearing my cache going to slow my page loading speeds?

-Actually, it's good practice to occasionally clear object cache because letting the cache size become too large uses unecessary disk space and actually degrades performance, especially on shared and small VPS hosting.
 When you clear cache there will be a brief period where page loading time increases while it builds fresh cache.
 But the benefit is well worth it.
+Allowing Autoptimize cache to grow too large uses up unecessary disk space and actually degrades performance, especially on shared and small VPS hosting.

 ### What is the best maximum cache size setting option for my site?

 That depends on a few factors, such as site traffic, using a theme with lots of options, and hosting resources available.
 You can experiment to find the best balance between performance and cache size.
-But, generally speaking, the following is a good rule of thumb:
+Generally, the following are good assumptions:

-1. 128 MB - A good choice for small, low traffic site, on inexpensive shared hosting plans.
-Think entry level plans from Go Daddy, Hostgator, Bluehost, etc.
+1. 128 MB for small blogging site on entry level shared hosting.
-2. 512 MB - If you run a small business site or a site using complex themes and plugins on mid-level shared or small VPS hosting like Webfaction or Theme Surgeons.
+2. 512 MB for sites running complex themes and plugins on shared or small VPS.
-3. 764 MB - If you run a WordPress Woocommerce site running a large kitchen sink theme from Envato, on a medium sized VPS Cloud hosting service, this might be a good choice.
+3. 768 MB for sites running complex themes and plugins, e-commerce, memberships on med VPS.
-4. 1 GB - If you are running a process intensive, high traffic site on a large high CPU, high RAM dedicated or cloud VPS with lots of disk space, this might be just the ticket.
+4. 1 GB for large sites running complex themes, plugins, e-commerce, memberships on med to large VPS.

 Again, experiment with different settings and find the best option for your particular WordPress site.

 ### Do I need to have the Autoptimize plugin installed on my site for this to work?

 Yes.
-This companion plugin wouldn't be of any use without it.
+This companion plugin wouldn't be of any use without it and you'll see an admin warning notice if you try and use this plugin without first installing Autoptimize.

-### Where can I get support for plugin?
+### Something isn't working right.
+How can I get help?

 We welcome your feedback and we're here to assist you.
 You can create a post in the Support Forum tab for this plugin, or you can open an issue at our Github repository at https://github.com/hyperpress/aocc/issues.
 Please help us better serve you by providing a concise but detailed description of the issue you need help with: